 8. The Remote UE derives P-KID based on the relay service code the Remote UE would like to access using the same method as the remote AUSF.

 9. The Remote UE sends a Direct Communication Request.
-The Direct Communication Request contains the Relay Service Code, P-KID and Nonce1.
+The Direct Communication Request contains the Relay Service Code, P-KID, and Nonce1.

-10. The UE-to-Network relay triggers the PC5 root key (i.e PC5 root key for communicating with the remote UE) retrival procedure.
+10. The UE-to-Network relay triggers the PC5 root key (i.e PC5 root key for communicating with the remote UE) retrieval procedure.
 The Relay sends NAS remote Key request with P-KID, Relay service code, Nonce 1.